VA FileMan V. 22.2 Programmer Manual Banner

 12 Contains the explanation of the screen on node 12.1.

-12.1 Contains the code which sets DIC("S") if a screen has been written for a pointer or a set of codes.
+12.1 Contains the code that sets DIC("S") if a screen has been written for a POINTER or a SET OF CODES.

-23 A word processing field that holds the technical description of the field.
+23 A WORD-PROCESSING field that holds a technical description of the field.

 AX Contains the executable code that determines if a field should be audited.